NCAR/HPC-Docs/docs/allocations/determining-computational-resource-needs.md

 - [Example proposal 2](https://kb.ucar.edu/download/attachments/75694337/Example_Proposal_2_Fall2019%20%281%29.pdf?version=1&modificationDate=1627489279000&api=v2)

-They are specific to large university allocations but are good examples of documenting performance that you can follow for other types of requests.
+They are specific to university large-scale allocations but are good examples of documenting performance that you can follow for other types of requests.